-CURRENT PLATFORMS: Subunit protein (Conjugate)
+CURRENT PLATFORMS: Subunit protein (Conjugate) PROSUR TARGET CAPACITY: 24 million doses

 There is an annual supply deficit of ~4 million doses of PCV vaccine within PROSUR, under the assumption that PCV produced in the region is accessible to all countries.
 The manufacturing processes to produce PCV vaccines are complex, and only 5 vaccine manufacturers globally have licensed PCV products.
 Within PROSUR, 2 manufacturers have negotiated tech transfers to perform formulation, filling and finishing processes for PCV10 and PCV13 with commercialisation limited to their territory.
 Given the manufacturing complexities and limited number of other vaccines using similar production processes, it is not recommended that a new manufacturer in PROSUR establishes capabilities to manufacturer PCV vaccines.